maheshsabnis/blazejan2021/readme.md

         - if isSort = true and sortKey=ProductName, then the data in GridComponent must be shown in sorted order of the ProductName (mandatory today)
     - GridComponent accept props type to show number of  rows based on rowCount prop type passed from parent.
 The parent may keep of changing value of the rowCount and based on the rowCount, the GridComponeny should show the records. (optional)

+Day 14: Project EWxercise

+Creae MySQL-Express-React-Node Application with the following specifications
+1. Create Database Compoent with Department and Employee Tables (Already Done)
+2. Create REST APIs usign Express + Node for Performing CRUD operations on Department and Employee tables using MySQL + Sequelize (Already Done)
+3. Create a React Single Page Application  for perform CRUD Operations by calling REST APIs for Department (Done by Trainer Mahesh Sabnis) and Employee in React application
+    - Create HTTP Service usign axios for get/post/put/delete for Employee REST API
+    - Create Components for
+        - List Employees
+            - Should Have Search Funcationality for Employee Based on DeptName / EmpName / Designation
+            - The Employee List should show all employees by default, then it should filter employees based on search
+            - Employee List must have Edit and Delete Buttons for Navigating to Edit and Delete Components
+        - Create Employee must have validation check with Validation Summary (Use Vaidation Summary Component)
+        - Edit component will edit employee with all validations
+        - Delete component is just a read-only component that will be used by end-user to see which employee is being deleted
+    - Each co0mponent must have link for gping back to List Employee component if end-use does-not want to creae/edit/delete